-Study shows breastfeeding reduced risk for ER/PR-negative breast cancerOctober 18th, 2012 in Cancer /
+Study shows breastfeeding reduced risk for ER/PR-negative breast cancerOctober 18, 2012 in Medicine & Health / Cancer

 Breast-feeding reduces the risk for estrogen receptor-negative and progesterone receptor-negative breast cancer, according to a study conducted at Columbia University's Mailman School of Public Health.
 Researchers examined the association between reproductive risk factors—such as the number of children a woman delivers, breast-feeding and oral contraceptive use – and found an increased risk for estrogen receptor- and progesterone receptor- (ER/PR) negative breast cancer in women who do not breast-feed.
 The results also indicated that having three or more children without breast-feeding was associated with an increased risk for ER/PR-negative breast cancer.
 ER/PR-negative breast cancer often affects younger women and has a poor prognosis.